Battle of Ferrybridge: Aftermath

 After the battle Edward arrived with his main army and together Warwick and Edward returned to the bridge to find it in ruins.
 Warwick sent his uncle, Lord Fauconberg with the Yorkist cavalry upstream to where they crossed the ford at Castleford and pursued Lord Clifford.
 Fauconberg pursued Lord Clifford, his half grand nephew, in sight of the main Lancastrian army and defeated him after a fierce struggle.
 Clifford was killed by an arrow in the throat, having removed the piece of armour that should have protected this area of his body, most likely so he could more easily issue commands.
 (Note: He probably unhinged his bevor so he could breathe better, more quickly scan the battlefield and shout commands but he was killed moments later.)

 Date

 Some doubt exists over what date the battle took place on due to the way the historical sources refer to the different times of the day.
 No contemporary source explicitly states that the battle took place on 28 March but refers to Palm Sunday eve which could refer to the morning before dawn on the 29th.
+Archaeology evidence indicates that the subsequent engagement near Dittingdale after crossing the river is too close to the location of the main battle at Towton to have been fought on a separate day.
+As the historical sources all agree that Lord Clifford was killed on the same day as the engagement at Ferrybridge, a new interpretation has been given of there being three consecutive engagements in one day – starting before dawn on 29 March and ending at Towton.
+If this is the case it has been suggested the quoted casualty figures given for the battle of Towton may include those killed at Ferrybridge.